A modest outfit with edge

 Ever since Louboutin’s black-and-red classic appeared, I’ve loved that combination.
 Even as a girl, those two colours looked powerful to me.
 I’d watch women on Sloane Street walking in them, and you could see the confidence, the shoes gave them a certain edge.
-As I grew older and my own style evolved, I wondered how to bring that same edge into modest dressing.
-So I created my own modest version of that power look.
+As I grew older and my own style evolved, I started wondering how to bring that same edge into a modest outfit.
+So I created my own black and red modest take on that power look.

 The world often imagines confidence in fitted dresses and high stilettos, but what if it could live somewhere else entirely?
-What if girl power could be in beautiful tailoring and a strong, contrasting colour palette?
+What if a modest street style look could carry that same energy through beautiful tailoring and a strong black-and-red colour palette?

 There I was flowers in one hand, gelato in the other, wrapped in a palette borrowed from that very shoe.
 The black-and-red classic.
 The Louboutin duo.
 Except this time, it wasn’t about standing taller or enduring blisters on my toes, but about feeling taller in a way that had nothing to do with shoes, and everything to do with mindset.

 A charcoal raincoat, clean trousers, a chevron knit, a red under-scarf and a bright handbag.
+It became a modest outfit with edge: polished, practical and still bold.
 No stilettos in sight.
 And yet, the feeling was surprisingly familiar: a small lift from within, not from beneath my feet.

 For me, modesty is not only about covering; it’s also about how comfortably you move, how steadily you breathe, and how much of yourself you choose to keep for yourself.

-So I realised something: I can take the bold red of a classic Louboutin and translate it into modest confidence.
-You don’t wear it for looking taller; you wear it to feel yourself; composed, and unmistakably present.
+So I realised something: I can take the bold red of a classic Louboutin and translate it into a modest power look with street-style edge.
+You don’t wear it for looking taller; you wear it to feel like yourself: composed, confident and unmistakably present.

 Ready for more modest style moments?

-Have a look at the full Fashion collection on Deenista.
+Have a look at the full Modest Fashion collection on Deenista.

 The red bag became my version of a “power sole.”